 - Prioritize business activities in the order they need to be tackled to allow the most rapid progression through the stages.

-Specifically, the main benefit of the Balanced Scorecard is likely to come less from the creation of the perspectives themselves (which are fairly natural and obvious categorizations for most businesses), but rather from the strategic management process using the perspectives as stages.
+Specifically, the main benefit of the Balanced Scorecard is likely to come less from the creation of the perspectives themselves but rather from the strategic management process using the perspectives as stages.

 Balanced Scorecard Example

 Your Balanced Scorecard should be integrated into two main phases of the strategy lifecycle: strategic planning and strategy tracking.
 Although there are many micro-steps between, this is a pretty good place to start.
 We will show you these examples using Cascade's strategy execution platform, but you can also use your existing tools or an Excel spreadsheet.

 One of the most effective places where you can implement the Balanced Scorecard is in your strategic planning process.